Selge/Selge/README.md

       👀 1.
 "Python crash course" by Eric Matthes
       👀 2.
 "Python in One Day" by Jamie Chan
       👀 3.
 "Think Python" by Allen B.Downey
+      👀 4.
+"Invent your own computer games with Python" by Al Sweigart

 <!---
 Selge/Selge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.